canada-nyc/django-dumper/README.rst

 ``django-dumper`` allows view caching invalidation based on model saves.
 It won't actually cache anything, but only invalidate the django cache.
+It is useful if your views are only dependent on model data.
+For instance, a detail view will always return the same response, until the model changes.
+So this response for thie view can be cached until the model is changed.

 Installation